Inspection outcome: Standards met

 Principle 4.
 Services, including medicines management

-In general, the pharmacy’s working practices are safe and effective.
-The pharmacy makes sure people have the information they need to take their medicines safely.
-It gets its medicines from reputable suppliers.
+The pharmacy has working practices that are generally safe and effective.
+And its team makes sure people have the information they need to take their medicines safely.
+The pharmacy gets its medicines from reputable sources.
 And it stores them appropriately and securely.
-Members of the pharmacy team carry out the checks they need to.
-So, they can make sure the pharmacy’s medicines are safe and fit for purpose.
-And they dispose of waste medicines safely too.
+Members of the pharmacy team carry out checks to make sure the pharmacy’s medicines are safe and fit for purpose.
+And they dispose of unwanted medicines properly too.

 Principle 5.
 Equipment and facilities

-The pharmacy has the right equipment to provide its services safely.
-It makes sure its equipment is stored securely.
+The pharmacy has the equipment and the facilities it needs to provide its services safely.
+And its team makes sure the equipment it uses is suitable for what it’s being used for.

 What do the inspection outcomes mean?